AWCXV/GIFNet/README.md

 ## Highlight
 - Without high-level semantics, the interaction of two image fusion tasks is established to obtain excelent performance.
-- (task-independent) The cross-fusion gating mechanism and a shared reconstruction task are introduced to deliver robust generalisation capability.
+- (task-independent) The GIFNet has been validated on six image fusion tasks.
-- (input-flexible) The first investigation of image fusion for the single modality vision task.
+- (input-flexible) The first investigation regarding the application of image fusion for the single modality vision task

 <div align="center">
   <img src="images/motivation.png" width="700px" />